deepikagarg01/AI-Quaranteams/README.md

 Features in Model

     1.HeadCount : Calculating the total head count in the targeted area.
-Useful for evacuation in Emergency 2.Mask Indentification : Identifying the people with Mask 3.Old Age/Kids Identification : Identifying old age people and kids
+Useful for evacuation in Emergency 2.Mask Identification : Identifying the people with Mask 3.Old Age/Kids Identification : Identifying old age people and kids 4.People carryin Arms in public places

 Features in UI

     1.Support for IOS Application
-	2.Adding the statistics related to total head count, old Age people and kids 3.Integeration of UI with the third party APP's like Google API, Arogya Setu APP
+	2.Adding the statistics related to total head count, old Age people and kids 3.Integration of UI with the third party APP's like Google API, Arogya Setu APP

 ![Product_roadMap](documents/Product_RoadMap.gif)